NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

 %}

 {% assign tip_content = "
-There is a cool trick for computing the previous $\log x$ integral.
-You should first convince yourself that
+There is a useful trick for computing the previous $\log x$ integral.
+First, you should convince yourself that

 \\[
 \log(x)=\left.\frac{\operatorname d}{\operatorname ds}x^s\right|_{s=0}.
 \\]

-Then we have
+then we have

 $$
 \begin{split}